cernekee/ocproxy/README.md

 These commands connect to an ocserv or openvpn gateway, then tell vpnns to set up a tunnel device, default route, and resolv.conf inside the namespace created above.
 On success, the web browser will have connectivity.
+When the VPN disconnects, the browser will lose all connectivity, preventing leaks.

 `vpnns` can be rerun multiple times if the connection fails or if the VPN client crashes.
 If run without arguments, it will open a shell inside the